ilyasergey/YSC4231/_sources/week-07-midterm-project.rst.txt

 For the grand finale, let us check the absolute performance of the four sorting algorithms.
 Use the file ``SortingBenchmarks`` to compare the implementations on the arrays of the different size.
-The benchmar suite also includes ``ScalaSort`` -- a fine-tuned default Scala library implementation of array sorting.
+The benchmark suite also includes ``ScalaSort`` -- a fine-tuned default Scala library implementation of array sorting.
 Can you beat it in terms of performance?
 Use the benchmarks and drive your experiments in the